linzebing/vllm/docs/design/prefix_caching.md

 class KVCacheBlock:
     # The block ID (immutable)
     block_id: int
-    # The block hash (will be assigned when the block is full,
+    # The block hash with group id assigned when the block is full,
-    # and will be reset when the block is evicted).
+    # and reset when the block is evicted.
-    block_hash: BlockHash
+    block_hash: BlockHashWithGroupId
     # The number of requests using this block now.
     ref_cnt: int